-I want to make sure that you’re aware that if you’ve been told your cellphone is dangerous—or that your Bluetooth headphones are going to give you cancer—you’re the victim of misinformation designed to exploit a data void about the safety of these devices.
+I want to make sure that you’re aware that if you’ve been told your cellphone is dangerous—or that your Bluetooth headphones are going to give you cancer—you’re listening to an argument with a severe lack of data to back it up.

 None of the available research has proven any effect on humans, and yet: search Google for “is Bluetooth dangerous?” and you’ll be met by nothing but sites that sell RF protectors, junk science, and even journalists duped into parroting falsehoods.
 It’s an unfortunate situation, but we’ve seen it happen many times before.
 However, I’m not the kind of guy to leave you hanging.